OrangeReaper/homeassistant/README.md

 [Top](#top)

 I run Hassio on a Raspberry Pi 3+.
-This is located in the hall and connected to my router which is also in the hall near my front door.
-This is convenient for the presence detection used in [Welcome Home](#welcomehome) (below); I use a Z-Wave *Aeotec Multisensor 6* to realise the motion detection.
+This is located in my hallway; it is connected directly to my router which is also in the hall near my front door.
+I use a Z-Wave *Aeotec Multisensor 6* to realise the motion detection in my hallway.
 There is also a light in the hallway which is controlled through a LightwaveRF switch.

 ### Automations
 1. When movement is detected in the hall, and the sun is down, the light is switched on; the light stays switched on until movement is no longer detected for a period of 1 minute.